 John Creagh has worked as a designer and painter for over 20 years.
 He has studied at the prestigious Arts Students League in New York City and has a MFA from Lehman College of the City University of NY.
 John has taught at the Pelham Art Center, the Wallkill School and at the Westchester Art Workshop in Peekskill.
 A native of the Bronx and long-time resident of the Hudson Valley, John's paintings, including his urban works and his plein air pieces, have been influenced by the work of Edward Hopper.
 He incorporates his lifelong experiences in the visual arts into his classes and shares his unique vision and expertise with his students.

-Sally Lipton Derringer was a book manuscript finalist for Fordham University’s Poets Out Loud Prize and the New Issues Poetry Prize.
-She was a finalist for the Arts & Letters Prize, the Kay Murphy Prize for Poetry, the Phyllis Smart Young Prize in Poetry, and the Glimmer Train Poetry Open, a runner-up for the William Dickey Memorial Broadside Contest and the Grolier Poetry Prize, received honorable mention in Nimrod’s Pablo Neruda Prize and the poetry competition of the National Writers Union, and was a semifinalist for the James Wright Poetry Award and the Paumanok Poetry Award.
+Sally Lipton Derringer was a book manuscript finalist for the 2016 Tampa Review Prize, as well as for Fordham University’s Poets Out Loud Prize and the New Issues Poetry Prize, and a semifinalist for the Brittingham and Felix Pollak Prizes.
+She was a finalist for the Arts & Letters Prize, Kay Murphy Prize for Poetry, Phyllis Smart Young Prize in Poetry, and Glimmer Train Poetry Open, a runner-up for the William Dickey Memorial Broadside Contest and Grolier Poetry Prize, and a semifinalist for the James Wright Poetry Award and the Paumanok Poetry Award.
+She also received honorable mention in Nimrod’s Pablo Neruda Prize and the poetry competition of the National Writers Union.
 Her poems have appeared in Poet Lore, The Los Angeles Review, Sentence, Bellevue Literary Review, The Prose-Poem Project, Memoir, SLAB, The Quarterly, The New York Quarterly, Tampa Review, The Journal of the American Medical Association, Far Out: Poems of the '60s, and other journals and anthologies.
 She has an M.A. in Creative Writing from Antioch University and has taught in the English Department at SUNY Rockland.